 A Brief History of The Kingdom of Morocco

-At a crossroads of the african and the european continents, the Kingdom of Morocco has been, for centuries, a meeting point for the arabo-islamic culture and civilisation as well as a land of tolerance , dialogue and openness.
+At a crossroads of the African and the European continents, the Kingdom of Morocco has been, for centuries, a meeting point for the Arabo-Islamic culture and civilization as well as a land of tolerance , dialogue and openness.

-In the Classical Antiquity era, Morocco experienced waves of invaders included Phoenicians, Carthaginians, Romans, Vandals, and Byzantines, but with the arrival of Islam, Morocco developed independent states that kept powerful invaders at bay.
+In the Classical Antiquity era, Morocco experienced waves of invaders included Phoenicians, Carthaginians, Romans, Vandals, Byzantines and Visigoths, but with the arrival of Islam, Morocco developed independent states that kept powerful invaders at bay.

 The Idrissid Dynasty

 The year 788 was marked by the birth of the first Muslim dynasty of Middle Eastern origin.
 In 791, the Moroccan State was created.
-Idriss I, descendant of Ali, son-in-law of the Prophet, flee Arabia to escape the massacre of his family and settled in Volubilis, eventually founding the city of ‘Fez’, that was designated, after his death in 792, as capital of the Kingdom by his son, Idriss II, who succeed him.
+Idriss I, descendant of Ali, son-in-law of the Prophet Mohamed, pbuh, settled in Volubilis, founding the city of ‘Fez’, that was designated, after his death in 792, as capital of the Kingdom by his son, Idriss II, who succeed him.
 Idriss II took care of the construction of the city in 803, and died in 828.

-The administration of the Kingdom was entrusted to his sons, then to his brothers, while the city of Fez prospered economically.
-In 857 and 859 the city prevailled prodigious achievements, including mosques Quaraouiyine and Andalusian.
-At the beginning of the 11th century, the aura of the reign of the Idrissids reached Cordoba before the divisions in Muslim Spain caused their decadence and their disappearance in 1055.
+The administration of the Kingdom was entrusted to his sons, then to his brothers, while the city of Fez prospered economically, and the city prevailed prodigious achievements, including the Quaraouyine Mosque (founded in 857-859).

 The Almoravid Dynasty

-Youssef Ibn Tachfine, Sultan of almoravid dynasty, built the city of Marrakech (future capital of the Kingdom) around 1070, then achieved of the political unification of Morocco and Muslim Spain.
-Through it, the Andalusian civilization spreaded in the Maghreb before conquering Spain.
+Youssef Ibn Tachfine, Sultan of almoravid dynasty, built the city of Marrakech (future capital of the Kingdom) around 1070, then achieved of the political unification of Morocco and Andalus (Iberian peninsula).
+Through it, the Andalusian civilization spread in the Maghreb before conquering Spain.
 Ali Ben Youssef, his son, succeed him in 1106 to reign for 37 years.

 The Almohad Dynasty

 Abdel-Moumen, his disciple, took Marrakech as the capital, from which the construction of Koutoubia, then found the Almohad Empire, and succeed in unifying North Africa, but died in Rabat in 1163 before including Andalusia to his Empire.
-This glory returned to his successor Yacoub El-Mansour, victorious of the battle of Alarcos in 1195, against the Portuguese and the Spaniards.
+This glory returned to his successor Yacoub El-Mansour, victorious of the battle of Alarcos in 1195, against Castilla Kingdom e and the Spaniards.

 As the supreme leader of the Marinid dynasty, Abu El-Hassan then tried to reconstitute the Empire around 1331, and conquered Tlemcen in Algeria and Tunis in 1347, but without managing to keep Spain and Algeciras in 1340.